bevyengine/rfcs/networked_replication.md

 ### Saving and Restoring Game State
 Requirements
 - Replicable components must only be mutated in `NetworkFixedUpdate`.
-- World needs to reserve a range of entity IDs and track metadata for them separately.
+- `World` needs to reserve a range of entity IDs and track metadata for them separately.
 - Networked entities must be spawned as such.
 You cannot spawn a non-networked entity and "network it" later, at least not without some kind of RPC.

 Saving
 - At the end of every fixed update, iterate `Changed<T>` and `Removed<T>`  for all replicable components and duplicate them to an isolated copy.
 - This isolated copy would be a collection of `SpareSet<T>`, for just the replicable components.
 Tables would be rebuilt when restoring.
-- (From [their RFC](https://github.com/bevyengine/rfcs/pull/16), `SubWorlds` seem like they might be usable for snapshot generation and rollbacks, but I need more details.
+- (From [their RFC](https://github.com/bevyengine/rfcs/pull/16), "sub-worlds" seem like they might be usable for snapshot generation and rollbacks, but I need more details.
 AFAIK, they only address the "reserve a range of entities with separate metadata" requirement.)

 Packets
+- Snapshots will use delta compression.
+  - We'll keep a ring buffer of patches for the last N snapshots.
-- For snapshots, also compute the changes as a XOR and copy that into a ring buffer of patches.
-XOR the latest patch with the earlier patches to bring them up-to-date.
-Finally, write the packets and pass them to the protocol layer.
+  - Whenever we duplicate changes to the isolated copy, also compute `copy ^ changes` and push this "patch" into a ring buffer.
+Importantly, XOR this new patch with the earlier patches to bring them up-to-date.
+(All this XOR'ing should produce many chains of zero bits.)
+  - Finally, compress whichever patches (run-length encoding, variable-byte encoding, etc.) clients need and pass them to the protocol layer.
+- Eventual consistency will use interest management.
-- For eventual consistency, we need some metadata.
-Entities accrue send priority over time.
-We can use the magnitude of the changes (addition or removal would be largest magnitude) as the base amount to accrue.
-We can then run a bipartite AABB sweep-and-prune followed by a  radial distance test to prioritize the entities physically inside each client's areas of interest.
-Then any user-defined prioritization rules could run.
-Finally, write the packets and pass them to the protocol layer.
+  - Entities accrue send priority over time.
+Maybe we can use the magnitude of component changes (addition or removal would be largest magnitude) as the base amount to accrue.
+  - Users-defined rules for gameplay relevancy would run.
+  - For physical entities, we can use collision detection to prioritize the entities inside each client's area of interest.
+  - Finally, write the payload for each client and pass them to the protocol layer.

 Restoring
 - TBD